Kendall Jenner Stuns In Skimpy White Thong Bikini

 As previously reported by The Inquisitr, Kendall Jenner is currently single after splitting with her NBA player boyfriend, Ben Simmons, earlier this year.

 However, there were rumors this summer that Kendall may be dating Los Angeles Lakers star Kyle Kuzma.
-Eventually sources told Entertainment Tonight that those rumors were not true.
+Eventually, sources told Entertainment Tonight that those rumors were not true.

 “They’ve run in the same circle for a while and there’s no romantic relationship between them.
 Kendall is enjoying being single after ending things with Ben,” the source stated.